Murder of Tristyn Bailey: Discovery of body

 Around 6:00 p.m. on May 9, a resident was walking through a wooded area at the end of Saddlestone Drive, south of Jacksonville.
-Upon reaching a retention pond, he found the dead body of a girl.
+Upon reaching a retention pond, he found the body of a girl.
 Around 8:00 p.m., it was confirmed that the girl was Tristyn Bailey.
 She had received 114 stab wounds, 49 of which were defensive.
 Her body was found with the word "karma" written on the inside of her left ankle, and a smiley face drawn on her right ankle, but it is not known who wrote it.

 A Buck knife with a missing tip found in the pond near her body matched a fragment lodged in Bailey's scalp.

 Arrest

 Around midnight May 10, police went to Fucci's residence after having obtained a search warrant.
-In his room, they found a sheath that matched the knife found near Bailey's body and clothing with blood on them.
+In his room, they found a sheath that matched the knife found near Bailey's body and bloody clothing.
 Around 3:00 a.m., Fucci was booked for second-degree murder, but this was eventually changed to first-degree murder on May 25, after further examination of evidence and witness accounts.

 On the morning of May 10, during a press conference, St. Johns County Sheriff Robert Hardwick announced the arrest of Fucci as a suspect, and claimed that the medical examiners had established that Bailey's death was caused by "sharp force trauma by stabbing".
 He stated that the second-degree murder charge could be upgraded to first-degree murder.
 Of the crime itself, Hardwick said: "This is no accident.
 This is a cold-blooded murder."